RAK2461 WisNode Bridge IO Lite Quick Start Guide

 On the main menu to the left, choose LoRaWAN to configure the LoRaWAN settings as needed.
 Do not forget to click Save below the changes.

-- ADR: Enable Adaptive Data Rate allowing the network server to control the data rate for your device.
+ADR: Enable Adaptive Data Rate allowing the network server to control the data rate for your device.
+Enabled in this document.

 This section shows the interface configuration references for different applications.